wagtail-nest/wagtail-bakery/README.md

 ## Configuration

-Define wether you want to build multiple sitse or the default site (see examples for impact on directory output), by default this settings is to to `False`.
+Define whether you want to build multiple sites or the default site (see examples for impact on directory output), by default this settings is `False`.

 ```python
 BAKERY_MULTISITE = True